ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Transport Services API Concepts

-Fundamentally, a Transport Services API needs to provide connection objects ({{objects}}) that allow applications to establish communication, and then send and receive data.
+Fundamentally, a Transport Services API needs to provide Connection objects ({{objects}}) that allow applications to establish communication, and then send and receive data.
 These could be exposed as handles or referenced objects, depending on the chosen programming language.

 Beyond the connection objects, there are several high-level groups of actions that any Transport Services API needs to provide: